ArrronH/arrronh.github.io/essays/smart-questions.md

 ## A bad question!

-Here is an example of a [bad question]
+Here is an example of a